apascualgarcia/ReplayEcology/README.md

     * `seqtable_readyforanalysis.csv`: ASV vs samples table, found in directory `6_finalfiles`.
     * `metadata_Time0D-7D-4M_May2022.csv`: starting metadata table, found in directory `4_dada2`.
 During the analysis, this table will be extended.
 Therefore, other metadata tables can be found in subsequent folders.
     * `taxa_wsp_readyforanalysis.csv`: Taxonomy, also found in directory `6_finalfiles`.

+#### Description metadata table

+The most comprehensive metadata table possibly is `metadata_Time0D-7D-4M_May2022_wJSDpart_ext.csv`, located in the directory `7.3_phyloseq/`.
+Please note that this metadata contains information of samples used in experiments related to these communities but not presented in this work.
+In addition, all starting communities presented in Pascual-García & Bell, _Nature Commun._ 2020 are also available in this repository, although only a subset of them were revived for this work.
+We describe below how to identify this subset.

+Metadata contain the following fields:

+* `sampleid`: Id of samples
+* `Name.2`: Alternative Id for some samples **(not used in this work)**
+* `Community`: **Ignore, not used in this work.**
+* `Species`: **Ignore, not used in this work.**
+* `replicate`: Replicate of the experiment.
+Starting communities are labelled as Rep0
+* `BreakingBag`: **Ignore, not used in this work.**
+* `parent`: ID of the starting communities from which final communities departed.
+For example, final community with id `WYT14.1` is the replicate 1 of starting community `WYT14`, which is the ID indicated in this field.
+* `Location`: Sampling field from which the starting communities were sampled.
+* `Experiment`: Either starting communities (`0D`) or final communities (`7D_rep$`) were "$" = 1-4 depending on the replicate. **Samples belonging to experiment `4M` should be ignored.**
+* `Part_Time0D_17`: Id of the class the starting communities belong to, corresponding to the maximum of the Calinski-Harabasz index found considering starting communities only.
+(1 to 17 and NA for samples not belonging to the set)
+* `Part_Time0D_6`:  Id of the class the starting communities belong to, corresponding to the second maximum of the Calinski-Harabasz index found considering starting communities only (analysed in this work) (runs from 1 to 6 and NA for samples not belonging to the set)
+* `Part_Time4M_64`:  **Ignore, not used in this work.**
+* `Part_Time7D_rep1_2`: Id of the class the first replicate of final communities belong to, corresponding to the maximum of the Calinski-Harabasz index.
+(1 to 2 and NA for samples not belonging to the set)
+* `Part_Time7D_rep2_2`:  Id of the class the second replicate of final communities belong to, corresponding to the maximum of the Calinski-Harabasz index.
+(1 to 2 and NA for samples not belonging to the set)
+* `Part_Time7D_rep3_2`:  Id of the class the third replicate of final communities belong to, corresponding to the maximum of the Calinski-Harabasz index.
+(1 to 2 and NA for samples not belonging to the set)
+* `Part_Time7D_rep4_2`:  Id of the class the fourth replicate of final communities belong to, corresponding to the maximum of the Calinski-Harabasz index.
+(1 to 2 and NA for samples not belonging to the set)
+* `replicate.partition`: Combination of the replicate and partition ids.
+Note that the ids obtained for each replicate independently (1 and 2 for each replicate) can be considered paired across replicates, since we showed they have similar compositions.
+Also note that Rep0.Class1 and Rep0.Class2 are ids used in Experiments `0D` and `4M`.
+Therefore, those belonging to `Experiment = 4M` should be ignored.
+* `partition`: Only the class.
+As in the previous field, one should exclude samples in `Experiment = 4M`.
+* `ExpCompact`: Another identifier for the experiment, in which the 4 replicates of final communities have the same id (note that in the field `Experiment` the different replicates were differentiated).
+Levels are `Starting`, `Final` (and `Evolved` should be excluded).
+* `exp.replicate.partition`: Combination of `ExpCompact`, and `replicate.partition`
+* `exp.partition`: Combination of `ExpCompact`, and `partition`

 ### Scripts